Gaotrees/caffe-doc/Ubuntu-15.10-OpenCV-3.1-Installation-Guide.md

 reboot the system.

-ALTERNATIVE WAY TO INSTALL
+THE ALTERNATIVE WAY TO INSTALL

 While you are in the build directory, execute these commands:

 sudo apt-get checkinstall

-and then instead of "sudo make install" perform the following general command:

 sudo checkinstall

 This will create the OpenCV package that has a modern install/uninstall option.